using generative neural nets in keras to create ‘on-the-fly’ dialogue

 LSTM training

-For the NN library, I am using Keras for a few reasons but it is so far my favorite python NN library due to how modular and easy to understand it is (and the creator and contributors seem incredibly smart).
+For the NN library, I am using Keras for a few reasons, but it is so far my favorite python NN library because of how modular and easy to understand it is (and the creator and contributors seem incredibly smart).
 Quick prototyping and experimentation helps.
-For my example, using an LSTM based RNN architecture the most effective way from my experimentation to generate useful results.
+For my example, an LSTM-based RNN architecture was the most effective way I found to generate useful results.

 from keras.models import Sequential